azk1r1n/cloutopia-website/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Authentication Features

+- **Sign Up**: Create new user accounts with email/password
+- **Sign In**: Secure login for existing users
+- **Password Reset**: Email-based password recovery
+- **Protected Routes**: Dashboard and user-specific features require authentication
+- **Session Management**: Automatic session handling with middleware

 ## Usage

+1. **Sign Up/Sign In**: Create an account or sign in to access all features
-1. **Upload an Image**: Click the upload button or drag and drop a cloud/sky photo
+2. **Upload an Image**: Click the upload button or drag and drop a cloud/sky photo
-2. **Ask Questions**: Type questions about cloud formations, weather patterns, or location
+3. **Ask Questions**: Type questions about cloud formations, weather patterns, or location
-3. **Get AI Analysis**: Receive detailed analysis of cloud types and atmospheric conditions
+4. **Get AI Analysis**: Receive detailed analysis of cloud types and atmospheric conditions
+5. **User Dashboard**: Access your personal dashboard to view analysis history
-4. **Location Insights**: Get educated guesses about where the photo might have been taken
+6. **Location Insights**: Get educated guesses about where the photo might have been taken

 ## Project Structure